-• On the Online menu, click Get Logged Data
+On the Online menu, click Get Logged Data

-A personal computer is used to unload the logged data from the C187.
-The logged data is then stored on the computer hard disk.
+A PC is used to unload the logged data from the Display Logger.
+The logged data is then stored on the computer's hard disk.

 After each unload the user has the option to clear the logging memory.